You can’t stop thinking about how awesome your new app idea is, can you?

 Likewise Instagram offers “… a fast, beautiful and fun way to share your photos with friends and family.”

 For the Hipster demographic it initially served, when Instagram launched, there were few photo-app solutions that offered fast ways to add filters and share to social networks.
+If you´re on to Instagram buy video views on Instagram and have the full experience.

 The creators of both of these apps had a basic understanding of a problem, then used their app idea to solve it.